LivelyDismay/magnum-opus/README.md

 ## Post Installation

-This section [has been moved to its own page, just to really make it stand out in its importance.](https://github.com/LivelyDismay/magnum-opus/blob/main/postinstall.md) **Magnum Opus WILL CRASH CONSTANTLY if you do not do this part.**
+This section includes things like the BiRaitBec textures/WorkBase Improved (WBI)/Mod Config Menu (MCM)/etc. and [has been moved to its own page, just to really make it stand out in its importance.](https://github.com/LivelyDismay/magnum-opus/blob/main/postinstall.md) **Magnum Opus WILL CRASH CONSTANTLY if you do not do this part.**

 [[Top]](https://github.com/LivelyDismay/magnum-opus/blob/main/README.md#table-of-contents)